ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListArrayDynamic.rst

     :scripts: DataStructures/Plot.js AV/List/ListArrayDynamicCON.js
     :align: center

-   The performance of different resizing strategies.
-   The horizontal axis represents the number of elements added to the list.
-   The vertical axis represents how many times the line ``newArray[i] = internalArray[i]`` is executed.

 Notice that although growing by 10000 seems pretty good at first, for largest lists it's worse than growing by 10%.
 We can see this more clearly if we zoom out the graph, making the *x*-axis go up to